IKEA - The ubiquitous Blue and Yellow Stores

 Of course, if you buy lots of these small items the cost does add up.
-And we sometimes end up buying more cushions, chopping boards or wall clocks than we really need at home.
+And we sometimes end up buying more cushions, storage boxes or containers, chopping boards or wall clocks than we really need at home.
+Hoarding items is not a good idea too.
 With our busy lifestyle where we hardly cook at home, probably one or two chopping boards will suffice.
-And the cheap wall clock while functional do indeed look cheap.
+And the cheap wall clock while functional does indeed look cheap.
+Well, these items are all mass-produced and being sold to all their stores world-wide.

 IKEA Store